|

 and after Gaveston's murder, the Despensers (de Spencers later

 Spencers).
-Alison Weir has recently tried to salvage,
+Alison Weir has recently tried to salvage the

 of France, but a great amount of momentum will need to be provided